-Isn’t this a pretty soup?
-And not only that, it’s good for you, too.
+Isn't this a pretty soup?
+And not only that, this Fall Vegetable Soup is good for you, too.
 And did I mention tasty?
 Yes, this soup is a triple threat!

 I love this soup because it’s good food and I just feel good eating it.
 I love the hint of allspice, which is perfect for Fall.
 I love that I can make it anytime with whatever odds and ends of vegetables happen to be in my fridge.
 I think you’ll love it, too, so I wanted to share it.

-My soup features carrots, parsnips, butternut squash, tomatoes, kale and mixed beans (which includes chickpeas, black, kidney and navy beans)
+My soup picture here features carrots, parsnips, butternut squash, tomatoes, kale and mixed beans (which includes chickpeas, black, kidney and navy beans)

 Ingredients

-- Pinch crushed chilies or cayenne, more to taste
+- Pinch red pepper flakes, or cayenne, or more, to taste

-- 2 cups lightly packed, coarsely chopped kale (alternately, chard or spinach)
+- 2 cups kale, coarsely chopped, or chard or spinach

 - Optional: Garnish with shaved Parmesan or Pecorino